Skip to main content

 docker model run ai/llama3.2

-β€’ Runs a model interactively in the terminal
+β€’ Runs a one-time prompt or starts an interactive chat in the terminal

 docker model list